-Secretary Campbell, you mentioned that there will be part of the discussion -- MR. CROWLEY:
+QUESTION: Secretary Campbell, you mentioned that there will be part of the discussion --

-Well, just whatever the report ends up saying, although we all know what it is going to say, are there concerns that a response that you might take or that anyone –ASSISTANT SECRETARY CAMPBELL:
+QUESTION: Well, just whatever the report ends up saying, although we all know what it is going to say, are there concerns that a response that you might take or that anyone –

 We’ve remained confident that what we don’t know when China is going to move, we remain confident that they’re going to determine that it’s in their interest to move to a more market-determined exchange rate.

 QUESTION: Lalit Jha from Press Trust of India.
 In March, you went to Delhi to talk with the Indian Government on China and Asisn-related issues.
 And in April, Assistant Secretary Blake went to Beijing for U.S.-China Sub-Dialogue on South Asia.
 So can you give us a sense of the dynamics between U.S., China, and India as you try to make moves on regional and global issues?

 And secondly, where do we stand on U.S.-Burma relations after your second trip to Burma?
 Have you seen anything moving forward in that?